QubesOS/qubes-doc/installing/verifying-signatures.md

 Verifying Qubes Code
 --------------------

-Developers who fetch code from our Git server should always verify tags on the latest commit.
-Any commits that are not followed by a signed tag should not be trusted!
+Developers who fetch code from our Git server should always verify the PGP signature of the tag on the latest commit.
+In some cases, commits themselves may also be signed.
+Any unsigned commit that is not followed by a signed tag should not be trusted!

-To verify a signature on a git tag, you can use:
+To verify a signature on a git tag:

     $ git tag -v <tag name>

+or

+    $ git verify-tag <tag name>

+To verify a signature on a git commit:

+    $ git log --show-signature <commit ID>

+or

+    $ git verify-commit <commit ID>

 [Qubes Master Signing Key]: https://keys.qubes-os.org/keys/qubes-master-signing-key.asc